 4.2 Birth Fathers Who Acquire Parental Responsibility

-In this situation, if Children's Services believe that the child should remain in the adoptive placement, they must apply for a Placement Order.
+However, where the Local Authority wish to continue with the adoptive placement, a placement order application must be applied for.
 (Note: where the application is before the court, there is no obligation for the Local Authority to return the child to either parent).

-As with the mother and birth father without PR, the father's extended family have the same legal position, i.e. it is at the discretion of the Local Authority as to whether contacting them is appropriate (see Important Note in Section 3, Counselling).
+As with the mother and birth father without Parental Responsibility, the father's extended family have the same legal position, i.e. it is at the discretion of the Local Authority as to whether contacting them is appropriate.
+(See Important Note in Section 3, Counselling).

 5. Consent and Competency

-The Local Authority as the Adoption Agency must be sure that the parent is competent to give consent.
+The Local Authority as the Adoption Agency must be sure that the parent or the guardian is competent to give consent.

 During the counselling sessions, care should be given to identifying whether the parent(s) are capable of giving consent, especially if there is evidence of: learning disabilities; mental health issues; cultural, ethnic or faith issues; consent being given conditionally, etc.

-Where there is concern as to the parent's understanding, or about whether consent is freely given, an additional and specialist assessment should be sought from another professional - preferably someone who already knows the parent, such as an approved mental health social worker; a disabilities social worker; GP; midwife or health visitor; psychiatrist / psychologist or someone who can offer a faith or cultural perspective.
+Where there is concern as to the parent's understanding, an additional and specialist assessment should be sought from another professional - preferably someone who already knows the parent, such as an approved mental health social worker; a disabilities social worker; GP; midwife or health visitor; psychiatrist / psychologist or someone who can offer a faith or cultural perspective.

 If the issue of competency is known at the point of referral or at an early stage in the process, then the Local Authority should not ask Cafcass to witness consent, until any such issues are resolved.
 Where a parent is under 18 years (i.e. considered to be a 'child' themselves within the meaning of the Children Act 1989), they can be considered to give valid consent if assessed as competent by the counselling practitioner.